 - Communications Equipment

-- Other Expense Related to Healthcare Emergency Preparedness and Response
+- Other Expense Related to Healthcare Emergency Preparedness

 Coalition funds cannot be used for general operations, administration, or expenses not directly related to emergency preparedness and response.
 Requests must align with one of the four Healthcare Preparedness and Response Capabilities established by the Assistant Secretary for Preparedness and Response (ASPR) for the Hospital Preparedness Program (HPP):

-- Healthcare and Medical Readiness – The community’s healthcare organizations and other stakeholders—coordinated through a sustainable HCC—have strong relationships, identify hazards and risks, and prioritize and address gaps through planning, training, exercising, and managing resources.
+- Foundation for Healthcare and Medical Readiness – The community’s healthcare organizations and other stakeholders—coordinated through a sustainable HCC—have strong relationships, identify hazards and risks, and prioritize and address gaps through planning, training, exercising, and managing resources.

 - Healthcare and Medical Response Coordination – Healthcare organizations, the HCC, their jurisdiction(s), and the ESF-8 lead agency plan and collaborate to share and analyze information, manage and share resources, and coordinate strategies to deliver medical care to all populations during emergencies and planned events.